MichalOrzolek/modeling/README.md

 # Modeling
-# A collection of codes regarding modeling in various languages
+A collection of modeling codes in various languages